October 6, 2023Review Recipe

-This seven layer dip, sometimes called seven layer taco dip, is one of the best Mexican style appetizers.
-Fair warning though, it’s addictive.
-One dip in, and you’ll be prying yourself away.
-It’s just too good.
+This 7 layer dip, sometimes called 7 layer taco dip, is one of the best Mexican-style appetizers around, but fair warning, it’s addictive.
+One dip into the layers of cream cheese, salsa, guacamole, and more, and you’ll be prying yourself away, it’s just too good!

 - 16-ounce can of refried beans

 - 1 cup of guacamole

 - 2 cups of Mexican cheese blend, shredded

 - 2.25-ounce can of sliced black olives